 How Much Compensation For An Accident In A Caravan Park Site Holiday Camp?

-By Fern Mitchell.
-Last Updated 24th March 2021.
+By Danielle Jordan.
+Last Updated 12th July 2023.
 Welcome to our guide on caravan park claims and campsite claims.
 Caravan holidays are a popular element of the British summertime experience, and for a good reason – you will be able to enjoy a break in surroundings that are filled with entertainment for all of the family.
 Unfortunately, however, sometimes accidents happen in these surroundings, and if this accident has had a negative impact on your physical or mental health, you may be eligible to make a claim for financial recompense against the holiday camp or caravan park in question.

 This guide will talk you through this process and let you know what you can expect from the experience.
 If you still have any questions once you’ve finished reading, or if you’d like to chat with someone about starting your claim, get in touch with our team on 0800 073 8804.